Open-Wide/OWRobotsTxt/README.md

 Usage
 ------
 1. Create a robots_txt content under the root node of your site.
+Set the content of robots.txt on production and no-production environment by using "Production" and "Other" class attributes.
 2. Copy the overrides of override.ini.append.php.sample in your siteaccess overrides.
+2. On your owrobotstxt.ini.append.php file, set if you are on production or not.
 3. Clear cache.

 Enjoy !